 1.5.1.
-In Combination with Other Foods. --When meat, poultry, fish, or seafood is combined with some other food element to form a distinctive food product, the quantity representation may be in terms of the total weight of the product or combination, and a quantity representation need not be made for each element, provided a statement listing the ingredients in order of their predominance by weight must also appear on the label.
+In Combination with Other Foods. --

+When meat, poultry, fish, or seafood is combined with some other food element to form a distinctive food product, the quantity representation may be in terms of the total weight of the product or combination, and a quantity representation need not be made for each element, provided a statement listing the ingredients in order of their predominance by weight must also appear on the label.
+(Amended 1989)
-1.5.2.

 Clams, Mussels, Oysters, and Other Mollusks.

-1.5.2.1.
+- 1.5.2.1.
 Whole clams, oysters, mussels, or other mollusks in the shell (fresh or frozen) shall be sold by weight (including the weight of the shell, but not including the liquid or ice packed with them), dry measure (e.g., bushel), and/or count.
-In addition, size designations may be provided.
+In addition, size designations may be provided. - 1.5.2.2.

-1.5.2.2.
 Whole clams, oysters, mussels, or other mollusks on the half shell (fresh, cooked, smoked, or frozen, with or without sauces or spices added) shall be sold by weight (excluding the weight of the shell) or by count.
 Size designations may also be provided.
-(Added 1989)
+(Added 1989) - 1.5.2.3.

-1.5.2.3.
 Fresh oysters removed from the shell shall be sold by weight, drained weight, or by fluid volume.
 For oysters sold by weight or by volume, a maximum of 15 percent free liquid by weight is permitted.
-(Amended 1991)
+(Amended 1991) - 1.5.2.4.

-1.5.2.4.
 Processed clams, mussels, oysters, or other mollusks, on the half shell (fresh or frozen) shall be sold by net weight excluding the weight of the shell.
-The term 'processed' means removing the meat from the shell and chopping it or cutting it or commingling it with other solid foods.
+The term "processed" means removing the meat from the shell and chopping it or cutting it or commingling it with other solid foods.
+(Amended 1989) - 1.5.2.5.

-1.5.2.5.
 Canned (heat-processed) mussels, clams, oysters, or other mollusks shall be sold by net weight.
 A maximum of 41 percent free liquid by weight is permitted for canned oysters.
-(Added 1986 and 1971; Amended 1982, 1985, 1986, and 1989)

-1.6.
-Fluid Milk Products. -- All fluid milk products, including but not limited to milk, lowfat milk, skim milk, cultured milks, and cream shall be packaged for retail sale only in volumes per § 1.6.(a), or § 1.6.(b), provided SI sizes less than 100 milliliters and inch-pound sizes less than 1 gill shall be permitted.
+(Added 1986 and 1971; Amended 1982, 1985, 1986, and 1989) - 1.6.
+Fluid Milk Products. -- All fluid milk products, including but not limited to milk, lowfat milk, skim milk, cultured milks, and cream shall be sold in terms of fluid volume.

-(a) SI Volumes - 125 milliliters, 250 milliliters, 350 milliliters, 500 milliliters, 1 liter, or multiples of 1 liter.
-(Added 1971; Amended 1979, 1982, 1985 and 1989)

-(b) Inch-Pound Volumes - 1 gill, 1/2 liquid pint, 10 fluid ounces, 12 fluid ounces, 1 liquid pint, 1 liquid quart, 1/2 gallon, 3 liquid quarts, 1 gallon, 1-1/2 gallons, 2 gallons, 2-1/2 gallons, or multiples of 1 gallon.
-(Amended 1993)

 1.7.
-Other Milk Products. -- Cottage cheese, cottage cheese products, and other milk products that are solid, semi-solid, viscous, or a mixture of solid and liquid, as defined in the Pasteurized Milk Ordinance of the U.S. Public Health Service, as amended in 1965, shall be sold in terms of weight, provided cottage cheese, cottage cheese products, sour cream, and yogurt[NOTE 4, see page 84] shall be packaged for retail sale only in weights per § 1.7.(a) or § 1.7.(b) and provided further, the total net weight of multiunit packages need not comply with § 1.7.(a) or (b) if their individual units comply.
+Other Milk Products. -- Cottage cheese, cottage cheese products, and other milk products that are solid, semi-solid, viscous, or a mixture of solid and liquid, as defined in the Pasteurized Milk Ordinance of the U.S. Public Health Service, as amended in 1965, shall be sold in terms of weight.